The ultimate guide to UML diagrams

 There are two subcategories of UML diagrams: structural diagrams and behavioral diagrams.

-Behavioral diagrams represent what happens within a system.
-They show how all the components interact with each other and with other systems or users.
+Structural diagrams visualize the components that make up a system and the relationship between them — showing the static aspects of a system.
+Behavioral diagrams, on the other hand, represent what happens within a system — including how the components interact with each other and with other systems or users.

 Structural diagrams